CycloneDX/cdxgen/README.md

       --validate               Validate the generated SBOM using json schema.
 De faults to true.
 Pass --no-validate to disable.
                                                        [boolean] [default: true]
+      --evidence               Generate SBOM with evidence for supported languag es.
+WIP                [boolean] [default: false]
       --usages-slices-file     Path for the usages slice file created by atom.
       --data-flow-slices-file  Path for the data-flow slice file created by atom .
       --spec-version           CycloneDX Specification version to use.
+Defaults to 1.5                             [default: 1.5]
+      --filter                 Filter components containining this word in purl.
+                                Multiple values allowed.                 [array]
+      --only                   Include components only containining this word in purl.
+Useful to generate BOM with first party co mponents alone.
+Multiple values allowed.  [array]
+      --auto-compositions      Automatically set compositions when the BOM was f iltered.
+Defaults to true
+                                                       [boolean] [default: true]
-Defaults to 1.5                             [default: 1.5] -h, --help                   Show help                               [boolean] -v, --version                Show version number                     [boolean]
+  -h, --help                   Show help                               [boolean] -v, --version                Show version number                     [boolean]
 ```